ray-project/ray/doc/source/ray-observability/getting-started.rst

     </div>

-To access the dashboard, you should use `ray[default]`, `ray[air]` or :ref:`other installation commands <installation>` that include Ray Dashboard component.
-Here is an example:
+To access the dashboard, use `ray[default]`, `ray[air]`, or :ref:`other installation commands <installation>` that include the Ray Dashboard component.
+For example:

 .. code-block:: bash

   pip install -U "ray[default]"

-When you start a single-node Ray cluster on your laptop, you can access the dashboard through a URL printed when Ray is initialized (the default URL is **http://localhost:8265**) or via the context object returned from `ray.init`.
+When you start a single-node Ray Cluster on your laptop, access the dashboard with the URL that Ray prints when it initializes (the default URL is **http://localhost:8265**) or with the context object returned by `ray.init`.

 .. testcode::
   :hide: